Raiaaa17/Weather-Forecast/README.md

 ## Environment Variables

-The application uses the following environment variables:
+The application requires the following environment variables in a `.env` file:
 - `OPENWEATHERMAP_API_KEY` - Your OpenWeatherMap API key

+⚠️ **Important**: Never commit your `.env` file or expose your API keys.
+The `.env` file is already added to `.gitignore`.

 ## Contributing